How many investment property loans can you have in Texas?

 Your tax returns show rental losses.
 Lenders see that and say no. But those "losses" are mostly depreciation.
 A non-cash deduction that reduces taxable income without reducing actual cash flow.
 Your properties generate money every month.
 The tax return just doesn't show it.

 I read Schedule E the way it's supposed to be read.
-Add back depreciation.
+Add back depreciation when guidelines allow.
 Normalize vacancy.
 Present the real cash flow.
-If conventional maxes out because you've hit the financed property cap, DSCR has no limit and the property qualifies on its own income.
+If conventional maxes out because you've hit the financed property cap, DSCR may become the next lane because the property qualifies on its own income.

 Each deal gets the same attention.
 I don't hand you off to someone else when you call about property twelve.
 Same process, same phone number, same person who knows your portfolio.